Curriculum

 numrod.jpg

-a preschooler learning to associate quantity and symbols of numbers - a math Montessori material
+Associating quantity and symbols of numbers - a math Montessori material